Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 The ideal client for this business is:

-English speaking.
+- English speaking.
-Has disposable income.
+- Has disposable income.
-Likes to travel abroad.
+- Likes to travel abroad.
-Primarily people who lives in the UK (but can be anywhere in the world).
+- Primarily people who lives in the UK (but can be anywhere in the world).
+- Individual, Couples, Families or Groups

+Visitors to this website are searching for:

+- An experienced travel agency to create a personalised trip for their ultimate holiday experience.

+This website is the best way to help them achieve these things because:

+- Most tours at other agencies are limited in terms of their packages and availabilities.
+- On different travel agnecy websites it is difficult to choose between their options while people can prefer some
+  features from option A but some from any other options too.
+They however wouldn't have the opportunity to combine those.

+This website is:

+- Easy to navigate due to its sticky navbar that scrolls with the user on every pages.
+- Gives the customers options and access to useful and learnable information.
+- Gives the customers the information they need without overloading them or distract them from their original ideas or wishes.
+- Guiding them and their curiosity to the goal of the website - to fill out the enquiry form and so start a conversation.

 # Accessibility